|Oracle Enterprise Manager Administrator's Guide

 To launch a database tool in the context of a database or database object, select the object in the Navigator tree that you want to access.
 You can then execute a tool from the Tools menu or with the Related Tools option of the right-mouse menu.

 You are connected to the database according to the preferred credentials that have been set up for the database.
 If connection to the database fails for any reason, the Database Connect Information dialog box displays.
 At that point, you can enter the requisite information and optionally save that information as a preferred credential.
-See "Preferred Credentials" for information.
+See "Preferred Credentials" on page 1-25 for information.

 Clicking on an object in the Navigator with the right mouse button, displays a context-sensitive menu of all the options you can use to manipulate the object, as well as related tools.